Manmanaa bhava madbhakto madyaajee maam namaskaru |

 The whole idea is to bring your concentration to one energy so that the flow is smooth like water flowing effortlessly from a pipe or like electricity being passed through an electricity line.

-Early morning when you enter your Puja room you should be able to bring your focus to an energy which is unhindered, uncluttered and continuous.
+Early morning when you enter your Puja room you should be able to bring your focus to an energy that is unhindered, uncluttered and continuous.

 Mandir means a Temple, a place where you connect to the Divine in You, Your true Self.